Warrior (comics): Legacy

-Lew Stringer acclaimed Warrior, stating "Warrior as a whole showed that British comics didn't have to always pander to kids or be restricted to the old ways of storytelling.".
+Lew Stringer acclaimed Warrior, stating that Warrior as a whole showed that British comics didn't have to always pander to kids or be restricted to the old ways of storytelling".

-Comicon.com note the magazine was "incredible, it set the mold for so much of what would come later, and it’s a slightly lost portion of UK comics."
+Comicon.com note the magazine was "incredible, it set the mold for so much of what would come later, and it's a slightly lost portion of UK comics".

-Musing on Warrior in a 2017 interview, Skinn surmised "So did the experiment work?
+Musing on Warrior in a 2017 interview, Skinn surmised: "So did the experiment work?
 Not for the publisher, no. At least not financially.
-But it did provide a brilliant showcase for creators not shackled by tradition."
+But it did provide a brilliant showcase for creators not shackled by tradition".

 Continuations and revivals

+After Quality Communications took over Fleetway's overseas licence from Eagle Comics, Skinn announced a new 48-page colour version of Warrior for 1986.
+However, the title would not be released.

-Alan Moore went on to complete both V for Vendetta and his planned storylined for Marvelman (as Miracleman) working for American publishers.
-Both have received considerable commercial and critical acclaim; V for Vendetta was adapted for cinema in 2005 and inspired the hacktivist group Anonymous, while Miracleman has been continued by Neil Gaiman.
+Alan Moore went on to complete both V for Vendetta and his planned storyline for Marvelman (as Miracleman) working for American publishers.
+Both have received considerable commercial and critical acclaim; V for Vendetta was adapted for cinema in 2005 and David Lloyd's art inspired the hacktivist group Anonymous, while Miracleman has been continued by Neil Gaiman.
 Laser Eraser and Pressbutton and The Spiral Path were also exported via Eclipse Comics.

 Several Warrior characters were revived for the 1989 anthology A1, published by Leach's Atomeka Press.
 This included "Ghostdance", a previously-unfinished Alan Moore-written Warpsmith story.
 A "Spring Special" flip book 'issue' of Warrior was published in #67 of Skinn's Comics International in 1996, featuring previously completed but unpublished Big Ben and Liberators strips.

 In 2018, Skinn produced a limited edition facsimile of Warrior's original dummy issue.